16-day Nepal Highlights Tour

 Nepal offers a wide range of activities and attractions.
 Trekking routes such as the Mardi Himal, Pikey Peak and Poon Hill with Muldai Peak offer spectacular views and a unique cultural experience.
 National parks such as Chitwan and Bardia are perfect for safaris and spotting wildlife such as tigers, rhinos and elephants.
 For adventure seekers, there are opportunities to go paragliding in Pokhara, rafting on the Trisuli River or hiking to impressive waterfalls and caves.

-View our trips Travel proposal
+View our trips Request travel proposal